DAKS PhD Prize

 - The PhD has been awarded (not just submitted) at a Danish university in the past year (see deadlines and cut-off dates below)

-- The PhD student should have participated in at least one DAKS event during their PhD study
+- Participation in DAKS events during their PhD study counts positively.

 - The PhD student is willing to present their work at a DAKS meeting if they are awarded the prize (travel costs from within Europe will be covered).